lnferreira/ts2net/README.md

 ### A single time series as a network

-The second approach consists on transform a single time series into a network.
-The following example shows how to transform a time series of CO<sub>2</sub> emission into a proximity network, a visibility graph, a recurrence network, and a transition network:
+The second approach consists of transforming a single time series into a network.
+The following example shows how to transform a time series of CO<sub>2</sub> emissions into a proximity network, a visibility graph, a recurrence network, and a transition network:

 ``` r
 co2_ts = as.numeric(co2)